-If you are attending the 2016 Anzac Day commemorations at Gallipoli, make sure you register to receive helpful information and tips on what to expect and important updates closer to the service.
+If you are attending the 2016 Anzac Day commemoration service at Gallipoli, make sure you register to receive helpful information and tips on what to expect and important updates closer to the service.

 Your registration will also assist the event organisers to provide the required infrastructure, traffic arrangements, onsite medical assistance, security personnel and food vendors for the service.